bvenkatakarthik/bvenkatakarthik.github.io/_posts/2025-03-26-BookSeries.md

 * "A Mathematical Gift, Vols 1 to 3" by Ueno, Shiga, Morita.
 * "A Comprehensive Introduction to Differential Geometry, Vols 1 to 5" by Spivak.
 * "Number Theory, Vols 1 to 3" by Kato, Kurokawa, Sato.
+* "The Arithmetic of Elliptic Curves, Vols 1 and 2" by Silverman.
+* "Stochastic Processes, Vols 1 and 2" by Karlin, Taylor.
+* "An Introduction to Probability Theory and its Applications, Vols 1 and 2" by Feller.
+* "Probability, Vols 1 and 2" by Shiryaev.
+* "Diffusions, Markov Processes, and Martingales, Vols 1 and 2" by Rogers, Williams.